MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxtiff-get-recipientnumber-vb.md

-﻿---
+---
-Description: 'Retrieves the RecipientNumber property for a FaxTiff object.
-The RecipientNumber property is a null-terminated string that contains the fax number to which a fax was transmitted.' ms.assetid: '5180cb6e-5489-4aeb-99fe-b5648fcabecb'
+Description: Retrieves the RecipientNumber property for a FaxTiff object.
+The RecipientNumber property is a null-terminated string that contains the fax number to which a fax was transmitted. ms.assetid: 5180cb6e-5489-4aeb-99fe-b5648fcabecb
-title: 'FaxTiff.RecipientNumber property'
+title: FaxTiff.RecipientNumber property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxTiff.RecipientNumber property